Nevada Stoody Hayes: Personal life

+First marriage

 Her first husband was inventor Lee Albert Agnew (1867-1924), whom she divorced in 1906.
 Despite the divorce, Agnew maintained warm feelings toward his former wife, and after he died on 31 January 1924, his will left her his estate's income not earmarked for the support of their son, Lee Albert "David" Agnew, Jr. (1903-1977).

 Second marriage

-The day after her divorce from Agnew, Hayes married William Hayes Chapman (1834-1907), then in his early seventies.
-When he bequeathed her more than $8 million at his death a year later, the newspapers dubbed her "the $10 million widow.".
+The day after her divorce from Agnew, Stoody married William Hayes Chapman (1834-1907), a distant relative of U.S. President Rutherford B. Hayes and founder of the Chapman & Turner department stores, then in his early seventies.
+When he bequeathed her more than $8 million at his death a year later, the newspapers dubbed her "the $10 million widow".

 Excerpt from Mrs. Astor’s 400:

-She immediately went to Europe where it was reported that those vying for her hand included Lord Falconer (later the 10th Earl of Kintore who married American heiress Helen Zimmerman, formerly Duchess of Manchester), Count A. F. Cherep-Spiridovich (a younger officer in the army of the Tsar), Prince Mohammed Ali Hassan of Egypt, and Count Aubert de Sonies who came from Paris to New York on the same ship with the widow.
+She immediately went to Europe where it was reported that those vying for her hand included Lord Falconer (later the 10th Earl of Kintore who married American heiress Helen Zimmerman, formerly Duchess of Manchester), Count A. F. Cherep-Spiridovich (a younger officer in the army of the Tsar), Prince Mohammed Ali Hassan of Egypt, and Count Aubert de Sonis who came from Paris to New York on the same ship with the widow.
 While the Count was in the lobby of the St. Regis Hotel waiting to present flowers and a proposal of marriage, she departed by a rear exit with Philip Van Valkenburgh, a prominent member of an old New York family (but, obviously in need of some of her money, she would soon come to find out).
 They were married in Connecticut on 23 November 1909 and were divorced after a short-time amid protracted legal battles; she finally settled $200,000 upon him in 1910 ...

 Third marriage

-Nevada married for third time to Philip Henry Van Volkenburgh Jr (1853-1949), a New York lawyer and banker, on November 23, 1909 in Greenwich, Connecticut.
+Nevada married for a third time to Philip Henry Van Volkenburgh, Jr. (1853-1949), a New York lawyer and banker, and descendant of an old Dutch American patroon family from Albany, on November 23, 1909, in Greenwich, Connecticut.
 Shortly after their marriage, however, they separated and she took up residence in Pomfret, Connecticut, a state which required three years residency before a suit for divorce could be brought.
 In 1913, Philip had her served with divorce papers while she was at the Hotel Vanderbilt in New York City.
-In turn, she sued him, and the following year, she obtained an uncontested divorce from Volkenburgh in Putnam, Connecticut on grounds of desertion in 1914.
+In turn, she sued him, and the following year, she obtained an uncontested divorce from Volkenburgh in Putnam, Connecticut, on grounds of desertion in 1914.